blockfeed/meshtastic-upgrade/README.md

 - Two-step flash with optional `--change-mode` first.
 - No writes occur with `--dry-run`.
 - Uses a cache directory (`.meshtastic_firmware_cache/`) to avoid repeated downloads.

+## License

+This project is licensed under the GNU General Public License v3.0 (GPL-3.0).
+See the [LICENSE](LICENSE) file for full details.